mtdvio/going-to-production/serverside-checklist.md

 This is a checklist for serverside of the Web App.

+## Legal

+ - [ ] Licences of my application's 3rd-party dependencies are no violated
+ - [ ] My application does not violate cryptography policies and laws

 ## Resiliency

 * [ ] My application can retain reasonable functionality in isolation